 As far as the senior market goes, it’s clear people over 65 are squarely in the sights of marketers dealing with products and services in nearly every area of the economy.
 The over-50 crowd is often lumped in marketers’ minds with the senior market because over-50s will be the next wave of seniors … and people in their 50s who are retired may already match up fairly well with seniors as consumers.

 The number of Americans turning 65 has exploded in recent decades, and the explosion is far from over.
-The United States Census Bureau reports that “the Baby Boomer generation is now turning 65 at the rate of 10,000 people a day.”
+The Society of Certified Senior Advisors (CSA) reports that “the Baby Boomer generation is now turning 65 at the rate of 10,000 people a day.”
 Or, as the KBM Group, associated with the Wunderman Network of advertisers and marketers around the globe, puts it: “From now until 2025, someone in America will turn 60 every seven seconds.”

 Whichever way you look at it, the senior market is growing in a way few target markets have ever grown before—and you can bet almost every entrepreneur or business serious about making money in the current marketplace has noticed.